This heart tumult is my signal

 He did not do that with anyone else, including Orage, with whom I also engaged in lengthy conversations.
 I would narrate to her as we talked what he was doing, jokingly telling her he hated when I talked to her; and she always laughed and said he was “not just a cat…”

 When she wasn’t talking about her prolific assortment of psychosomatic pains and complaining about the noise being made by various construction projects being financed by the Hunts who were renovating the resort community she lives in, she liked to talk about politics.
 She was slightly to the right of Tomás de Torquemada and hated everyone and everything that was not as lily White as herself, except seemingly me and her step-brother, who is Mexican.

-Although she was a strong supporter of Veterans Today and the plight of Syria, that was only when she had control of some of the content through certain writers who were completely under her spell.
+Although she was a strong supporter of VT and the plight of Syria, that was only when she had control of some of the content through certain writers who were completely under her spell.
 When VT’s Senior Editor Gordon Duff dismissed her proxy writer and came out in favor of Hillary Clinton in the 2016 election, singling Texas out as a particularly vile and uneducated voting bloc, I believe he called them a bunch of field hands who know nothing about unions, she fumed.